Code-Institute-Submissions/artontray-PROJECT4/README.md

 For a User to get Level up, User need to accomplish all the Tasks.

-AS you can see, each level get a certain amount of Followers to have, Created Testnet and Testnet Copied from others.
+As you can see, each level get a certain amount of Followers to have, Created Testnet and Testnet Copied from others.

 ![stats user](static/assets/images/readme-images/statsusermission.png)

-Of course, If a user get unfollowed by an other user or delete one of the created Testnet it will decrease the total amount of EXP.
+Of course, If a user get unfollowed by an other user it will decrease the total amount of EXP of the user.
 The same situation happen if a User delete a Testnet (not copies)

 ![manage user experience](static/assets/images/readme-images/manageexp.png)